-My gear preferences have continually evolved as I gain more hands-on experience and discover the right combination of devices, hitches and methods that best suit my abilities.
+While my gear preferences have continually evolved as I gain more hands-on experience, and as newer versions of older gear become available, discovering the right combination of devices, hitches and climbing methods to best suit my abilities, remains a ongoing challenge.
 Depending on varying conditions and objectives, the gear I use on each climb may vary slightly, but I stick to some basic formats.
-Some of the items I have are more or less effective, depending on the kind of climbing system I may be switching to and from during a given climb.

 Using friction knots or hitches in place of mechanical devices may be more rope-friendly, but can require a bit more attention to detail, keeping the knot properly tied, dressed and set, whereas mechanical devices have distinct advantages and may be more user friendly, particularly when used on longer ascents and descents.

 In an ever changing market, new innovative equipment can suddenly hit the scene and change how people climb, so climbing setups can evolve over time.
-I have two primary climbing systems, using the Unicender for SRT and DRT, or the Rope Wrench for just SRT.
-My CT foot ascender and the Haas knee ascender are able to create a true rope walking system, with either setup.
+I now mostly use a Hitch Hiker2, with a CT foot ascender and a Haas knee ascender to create a true rope walking system.
 Having the option to include a hand ascender offers a secondary connection point from the climbing line to the harness, for added safety and climbing ease.

-I have other climbing setups or climbing options without using the Unicender or a Rope Wrench, if I use my Petzl Croll chest ascender on ascent and change-over to a Petzl Rig, or a GriGri, or a basic figure eight on descent.
-Aside from the dangers of mid-line change-overs, I feel more secure using the Rig on long descents, without relying on solely on friction hitch cords or putting excess wear on my Uni.
+I have other climbing setups or climbing options using a Unicender or a Rope Wrench, or I can use a Petzl Croll with a chest ascender on ascent and change-over to a Petzl Rig, or a GriGri, or a basic figure-eight on descent.
+Aside from the dangers of mid-line change-overs, I prefer using a multicending device, although I tend to feel more secure using the Rig on longer descents.

 I believe my collection of climbing gear is now adequate and effective enough to address a variety of tree climbing challenges.
 There are several obvious redundancies in my gear bag, maybe more than several, but things like having multiple ways to tie-in and ways to implement several kinds of descent techniques in case of the unexpected are a good thing.
 My gear bag is over the top and I’m a gear junkie.
 But I already share some of my gear with my son and I like to think of my family as my crew.